|

 son, but they never met again as he passed away just three years later.
 In another

-moving story, on the eve before Miyakawa's kamikaze sortie, Tome Torihama's
+moving story, on the eve before Miyagawa's special attack sortie, Tome Torihama's

-14-year-old daughter Reiko received from Miyakawa his flight watch and his
+14-year-old daughter Reiko received from Miyagawa his flight watch and his

 together at Tachikawa Aircraft Factory.
 Miako, Reiko's older sister, said

-years later that if Miyakawa had lived he might have married Reiko when she
+years later that if Miyagawa had lived he might have married Reiko when she

-This biography of Saburo Miyakawa contains much information
+This biography of Saburō Miyagawa contains much information

 that other books do not mention about his short life.
 However, this book